dafny-lang/dafny/docs/DafnyRef/Expressions.md

 in effect checks the allocated type of a trait.

-The RHS type of an `is` expression can always be a supertype of the type of the LHS expression, in which case the result is trivally true.
+The RHS type of an `is` expression can always be a supertype of the type of the LHS expression, in which case the result is trivially true.
 Other than that, the RHS must be based on a reference type and the LHS expression must be assignable to the RHS type.
 Furthermore, in order to be compilable, the RHS type must not be a subset type other than a non-null reference